JakesMD/ExcelStepper/README.md

 ## Limitations
 - To improve speed, ExcelStepper does not check for existing PWM on the step pin.
 Use with caution!
 - Jumping to high speeds may not work due to physics.
 Use acceleration in such cases.
-- Very long accelerations may not work due to physics.
+- Slow accelerations from standstill may not work due to physics.
 Here are possible solutions:
     - Set a higher minumum speed.
         ``` cpp
         ExcelStepper stepper(2, 5, YOUR_MIN_SPEED);